zengyizhen/ANLP/README.md

 <img src="assets/step_4.png" width="300" height="250"> -->

 #### Step 4:
-Once the copying is complete, it will show the repository in a folder titled **ANLP_labs** along with its contents on the left.
+Once the copying is complete, it will show the repository in a folder titled **ANLP_labs** on the left.
+Open this folder and you should see its contents.
+At the start of the course, only Lab 0 will be visible:
 <br/>
 <img src="readme_assets/step_5.png" width="500" height="200">

-#### Step 6:
+#### Step 5:
-Each lab is a Jupyter notebook in its own folder.
+Each lab will be a Jupyter notebook in its own folder.
 Double click the folder for the lab you want to work on, and then double click on the lab's `.ipynb` (Jupyter notebook) file to start working on it.
 <br/>
 <img src="readme_assets/step_6.png" width="500" height="200">